forward6/tmeh/_posts/2025-01-20-play-our-new-kepler-simulator-dodge-dark-comets.md

 ### NOTICE: This simulator exists in a superposition of addictive and rage-inducing until you start playing.

 Remember Asteroids, that classic arcade game where geometric shapes pretended to be space rocks?
-We've given it a quantum upgrade with our new Kepler Simulator, where you can experience the thrill of dodging mysterious dark comets while questioning the nature of hyperdimensional physics.
+We've given it a quantum upgrade with our new Kuiper Simulator, where you can experience the thrill of dodging mysterious dark comets while questioning the nature of hyperdimensional physics.

-### Why Kepler?
+### Why Kuiper?
 Why Now?

 In light of our recent episode about 'Oumuamua and its possibly less-than-natural origins, we thought it was time to let our listeners experience the joy of navigating through a field of potentially alien objects.
 Unlike the original Asteroids, our dark comets might or might not be piloted by intelligent life forms.
 They exist in a superposition of natural and artificial until observed - just don't expect them to conveniently collapse into either state when you're trying to avoid them.